-On February 1, 2016, GLG announced the launch of GoZero SolutionsTM.
-GoZero SolutionsTM offers both an unparalleled portfolio containing the most complete set of zero-calorie natural Non-GMO sweeteners including stevia, enzymatically modified stevia, monk fruit and bitter blockers, as well as advanced formulation expertise in the use of natural sweeteners.
-This innovative portfolio is the foundation for our proprietary and customized formulations, which can be tailored to our customers' specific sensory requirements, caloric reduction goals, and formulation needs.
+With the addition of ClearTaste[TM] formulations to GLG's product portfolio, the Company offers an unparalleled product portfolio containing the most complete set of zero-calorie natural Non-GMO sweeteners including stevia, enzymatically modified stevia, monk fruit and bitter blockers.
+This innovative portfolio is the foundation for our proprietary and customized formulations, developed with our advanced formulation expertise in the use of natural sweeteners; these formulations can be tailored to our customers' specific sensory requirements, caloric reduction goals, and formulation needs, and provide solutions that are cost-effective and superior in taste, flavor, and quality.